MicrosoftDocs/windows-dev-docs/hub/apps/develop/feeds/feed-providers.md

 ## Limitations and Considerations

-- The Feed Providers feature is in preview. [add specific widgets package number here]
+- The Feed Providers feature is in preview. [add specific feeds package number here]
 - There may be geographical and market restrictions.
 - The feature is contingent upon using the latest Windows App SDK for app development. [add specific version number here]
 - Specific technical and design guidelines must be adhered to for proper feed integration.